 The final portions of the Sahuarita Range were released by the federal government in 1978.

-The Flight Strip property is currently owned by the State of AZ, and leased to a cattle rancher.
+At some point ownership of the Sahuarita Flight Strip property was transferred to the State of AZ, and leased to a cattle rancher.

-The 1981 USGS topo map depicted the airfield, labeled simply "Landing Strip".
+The 1981 USGS topo map depicted the Sahuarita airfield, labeled simply "Landing Strip".

 It also showed that the southeastern end of the runway had been bisected by East Sahuarita Road at some point between 1958-81.

-The 1994 USGS topo map depicted the airfield, labeled simply "Landing Strip".
+The 1994 USGS topo map depicted the Sahuarita airfield, labeled simply "Landing Strip".

-The 1996 USGS aerial photo showed that a ball park had been built on the northern end of the former runway,
+A 1996 USGS aerial view looking east showed that a ball park had been built on the northern end of the former Sahuarita runway,

 and South Sahuarita Park Road has been built over the majority of the runway.